-Nation's Report Card (NAEP): The National Assessment of Educational Progress (NAEP) is designed to measure what students across the nation know and can do in ten subject areas, including mathematics, reading, science, writing, the arts, civics, economics, geography, and U.S. history.
+Nation's Report Card (NAEP): The National Assessment of Educational Progress (NAEP) is designed to measure what students across the nation know and can do in 10 subject areas, including mathematics, reading, science, writing, the arts, civics, economics, geography, and U.S. history.
 The main NAEP tests selected samples of the student population in grades 4, 8 and 12.
 Long-term trend assessments are given to samples of students ages 9, 13, and 17.
 Although also reported on district report cards, NAEP results are reported for the state and are not considered a district measure.

 State Goals: Federal law requires that each report card include the state's long-term goals and measurements of interim progress for all students and defined subgroups of students within the district or the state.
-This section reports the long-term goals and performance of all students, while information on subgroup performance shall be made available in the "Download Data" section of the main report card page.
+This section reports the long-term goals and performance of all students, and information on subgroup performance shall be made available in the "Download Data" section of the main report card page.

-School Improvement: Includes a list of schools within the district or state identified for Comprehensive Support and Improvement (CSI) as well as those identified for Additional Targeted Support and Improvement (ATSI).
+School Improvement: Include a list of schools within the district or state identified for Comprehensive Support and Improvement (CSI) as well as those identified for Additional Targeted Support and Improvement (ATSI).
 CSI schools are Title I schools performing at or below the 5th percentile of all Title I schools in the state and any high school with a graduation rate below 70%.
 ATSI schools are any school with one or more subgroup of students performing at or below the 5th percentile of the highest performing Comprehensive Support and Improvement (CSI) school in the state.

-School Climate: The value of the School Climate indicator (SC^{sch}), of the Teacher Perceptions of Instructional Focus factor (IF^{T}), the Teacher Perceptions of Working Conditions factor (WC^{T}), the Teacher Perceptions of Safety factor (S^{T}), the Student Perceptions of Social-Physical Environment factor (SPE^{S}), and the Student Perceptions of Safety factor (S^{S}) reported for the district (or for the state) shall be the mean value of the indicator or of the factor reported for each school within the district (or state).
+School Climate: The value of the School Climate indicator ( $SC^{sch}$ ), of the Teacher Perceptions of Instructional Focus factor ( $IF^T$ ), the Teacher Perceptions of Working Conditions factor ( $WC^T$ ), the Teacher Perceptions of Safety factor ( $S^T$ ), the Student Perceptions of Social-Physical Environment factor ( $SPE^S$ ), and the Student Perceptions of Safety factor ( $S^S$ ) reported for the district (or for the state) shall be calculated in the same manner as it is for schools but shall be based upon the factor scores of all students and teachers in the district (or state).
 School-level School Climate metrics that are based on at least ten respondents shall be included in the calculation of the corresponding district and state means even if those metrics are not reported at the school level.
-District School Climate metrics shall be reported separately by school type (i.e., separately for Elementary, Middle, and High Schools) both in aggregate as well as disaggregated for students from major racial and ethnic groups, economically disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and ELs.
+District School Climate metrics shall be reported separately by school type (i.e., separately for Elementary, Middle, and High Schools) both in aggregate as well as disaggregated for students from major racial and ethnic groups, economically disadvantaged students (as compared to students who are not economically disadvantaged), children with disabilities (as compared to children without disabilities), and MLs.